riccardo-ops/FPGA-/Time/README.md

 > It's perfect for hobby-related projects, but not for more intensive operations.

 I suggest to follow this series of projects and **contact me** if anything is wrong or not clear.

+**Demo.mp4** file is a video of the final result that you can download and see.
+This is what it looks like if everything is working.